Need an Energy Boost?

 - Methylcobalamin: Healthy nerves, Energy production

 B Vitamin Injections are well tolerated by most people.
 Some patients experience mild redness, swelling, or bruising at the injection site, but these side effects typically dissipate quickly.
 Patients who are particularly sensitive to B12 may feel “wired” after the injection, though this sensation usually lasts only 8-12 hours.
-If you have an allergy to cobalt, chronic liver disease, kidney disease, or any type of infection, please inform Dr. Disharoon during your consultation as you may not be an ideal candidate for B12 injections.
+If you have an allergy to cobalt, chronic liver disease, kidney disease, or any type of infection, please inform Dr. Patti Mullen during your consultation as you may not be an ideal candidate for B12 injections.
 In addition, certain medications can reduce the absorption (and therefore the benefits) associated with B12.

 B Vitamin Injection possible side effects include but are not limited to: mild diarrhea, upset stomach, nausea, a feeling of pain and a warm sensation at the site of the injection, a feeling, or a sense, of being swollen over the entire body, headache and joint pain, bleeding or bruising at injection site.
 Although rare, B Vitamin Injections can result in serious side effects.
 Although rare, anyone taking B Vitamin Injections should be aware of the possibility.
 Uncommon side effects are much more serious than the common side effects of B Vitamin Injections, and such side effects should be reported to a physician to be evaluated for seriousness.
 Uncommon and dangerous side effects include: rapid heartbeat, chest pain, flushed face, muscle cramps and weakness, difficulty breathing and swallowing, dizziness, confusion, hives, skin rashes, shortness of breath when there is no physical exertion.